 HSA uses the Solvency II Standard Formula to calculate its regulatory capital requirement (SCR).
-The regulatory capital risk profile of HSA has decreased in 2021, driven largely by a reduction in Market risk and Catastrophe Risk.
+The regulatory capital risk profile of HSA has increased in 2022, mainly driven by an increase of Insurance risk and Operational risk which are primarily driven by growth.
 The majority of Standard Formula SCR capital is attributed to underwriting risk and the next largest risk area is Operational risk.
 Further information on each risk type is detailed below.

 HSA calculates Risk Profiles from the Hiscox Group's Integrated Capital Model (HICM) (an economic capital model which is used for internal purposes and not for setting HSA regulatory capital) to monitor its risk exposures over the next calendar year by risk category.
-It sets out the potential upside and downside risk associated with the proposed 2021 calendar year business plan for each risk type and in aggregate, with estimated likelihoods of occurrence (return periods).
+It sets out the potential upside and downside risk associated with the proposed 2022 calendar year business plan for each risk type and in aggregate, with estimated likelihoods of occurrence (return periods).
 Changes in the Risk Profile are monitored throughout the year and the outcomes reported to the Audit & Risk Committee.

-The composition of HSA's capital requirement under both SCR and the HICM for 2021 is shown in figure 9.
+The composition of HSA's capital requirement under Standard Formula for 2022 is shown in figure 9.

-Figure 9 Composition of SCR 2021
+Figure 9 Composition of SCR 2022